preeV42500/folia_takehome/ASSIGNMENT.md

 - Search for reminders based on a keyword
 - Allow for multiple types of recurrence rules, for example “every day”, “every n days”, and “every Monday”

-## Questions

-As you work on your solution, you may think of questions that we are not able to answer in real time.
-Please add these questions to a new file named `QUESTIONS.md` and submit with your solution.
-Even though we will not be able to answer these questions prior to submission, they will help us frame & evaluate your solution.

-Please limit the time you spend working on this project to 4 hours.
-We are not expecting a complete solution and are interested to see how you prioritise your implementation given the time constraint.
-Anything that you were not able to get to can be documented in a new file named `TODO.md` to outline the additional changes you would have made with more time on task.

 ## Starter Project

 We have provided a very simple Laravel starter application for this project if you choose to use it, housed inside of the `/laravel-starter` directory.